Solid Mechanics, Materials and Manufacturing

 Computational Materials Science and Design Lab

-In the Computational Materials Science and Design (CMSD) group, researchers integrate high-performance computing and theory to discover the fundamental structure-property relationships of materials that will enable the predictive design of advanced materials with tunable properties.
+In the Computational Materials Science and Design (CMSD) lab, researchers integrate high-performance computing and theory to discover the fundamental structure-property relationships of materials that will enable the predictive design of advanced materials with tunable properties.
 Of particular interest are materials where defects and interfacial-driven properties can be effectively tuned or controlled to enable property enhancement, such as nanostructure alloys and ceramics, multicomponent laminates, shape memory alloys, materials for energy storage, 2D materials, and hierarchical metals.

 CMSD uses a number of developed materials modeling tools, including: atomistic modeling methods, density functional theory, phase field modeling, crystal plasticity, and other advanced computational modeling tools in the following areas: